Assigning a Work Order ID in Operator View URLs

 The Numeric Input field prompts your user to enter a numeric value, such as a serial number.

-Additional options allow you to specify a number range, including decimals, that is accepted into this field.
+Additional options allow you to specify a number range, including decimals, that is accepted in this field.
 This allows you to validate the input entered by your operators and users.

 Multi-line Text Field